mmiv-center/FionaDocs/source/EndUser/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 To provide access to the feature of the research PACS we provide web-applications for data submission, project setup and configuration, review and data export.
-All of these features are accessible on the home page of the Steve project page at the institution.
+All of these features are accessible on the home page of the Fiona project page at the institution.
 Based on your role you will need to use only some of these applications.

 Assign
 ^^^^^^